raspberrypilearning/anime-expressions-simplified/en/step_9.md

 title: What does responsive mean?
 ---

-Webpages can be viewed on many different devices and should be **responsive** to each device.
+web pages can be viewed on many different devices and should be **responsive** to each device.
 This means that if a user views your page on a mobile phone, it should respond to a smaller screen and if they view it on a desktop PC, it should respond to a larger screen.

 --- /collapse ---